-Item Description APN Network identifier (Access Point Name).
+Item Description Carrier Network carrier selection (for SmartStart SR305 router only).
+APN Network identifier (Access Point Name).
 Username The user name used for logging on to the GSM network.
 Password The password used for logging on to the GSM network.
 Authentication Authentication protocol used in the GSM network: PAP or CHAP - The router selects the authentication method.
 PAP - The router uses the PAP authentication method.
 CHAP - The router uses the CHAP authentication method.
 IP Mode Specifies the version of IP protocol used: IPv4 - IPv4 protocol is used only (default).
 IPv6 - IPv6 protocol is used only.
 IPv4/IPv6 - IPv4 and IPv6 independent dual stack is enabled.
 IP Address For use in IPv4 and IPv4/IPv6 mode only.
 Specifies the IPv4 address of the SIM card.
 You manually enter the IP address only when mobile network carrier has assigned the IP address.
 Phone Number Specifies the telephone number which the router dials for a GPRS or CSD connection.
 The router uses the default telephone number 991 #.
 Operator Specifies the carrier code.
 You can specify this parameter as the PLNM preferred carrier code.

-Network type Specifies the type of protocol used in the mobile network.
-Automatic selection - The router automatically selects a transmission method according to the availability of transmission technologies.
+Item Description Network type Specifies the type of protocol used in the mobile network.
+Automatic selection - The router automatically selects a trans- mission method according to the availability of transmission tech- nologies.
 It is also possible to select one of the following specific methods of data transmission: LTE, UMTS/HSPA, GPRS/EDGE.
 PIN Specifies the PIN used to unlock the SIM card.
-Use only if this is required by a given SIM card.
+Use only if this is re- quired by a given SIM card.
 The SIM card will be blocked after several failed attempts to enter the PIN.

-Item Description MRU Maximum Receive Unit - maximum size of packet that the router can receive via Mobile WAN.
+MRU Maximum Receive Unit - maximum size of packet that the router can receive via Mobile WAN.
 The default value is 1500 B. Other settings may cause the router to receive data incorrectly.
-Minimal value in IPv4 and IPv4/IPv6 mode is 128 B. Minimal value in IPv6 mode is 1280 B. MTU Maximum Transmission Unit - maximum size of packet that the router can transmit via Mobile WAN.
-The default value is 1500 B. Other settings may cause the router to transmit data incorrectly.
-Minimal value in IPv4 and IPv4/IPv6 mode is 128 B. Minimal value in IPv6 mode is 1280 B.
+Minimal value in IPv4 and IPv4/IPv6 mode: 128 B. Minimal value in IPv6 mode: 1280 B. MTU Maximum Transmission Unit - maximum size of packet that the router can transmit via Mobile WAN.
+The default value is 1500 B. Other set- tings may cause the router to transmit data incorrectly.
+Minimal value in IPv4 and IPv4/IPv6 mode: 128 B. Minimal value in IPv6 mode: 1280 B.

-Table 22: Mobile WAN Connection Configuration
+Table 23: Mobile WAN Connection Configuration

-The following is a list of tips for working with the 1st/2nd Mobile WAN Configuration form:
+The following list contains tips for working with the Mobile WAN configuration form:

 - If the MTU size is set incorrectly, then the router will not exceed the data transfer.
 If the MTU value is set too low, more frequent fragmentation of data will occur.
 More frequent fragmentation will mean a higher overhead and also the possibility of packet damage during defragmentation.
 In contrast, a higher MTU value can cause the network to drop the packet. - If the IP address field is left blank, when the router establishes a connection, the mobile network carrier will automatically assign an IP address.
 If you assign an IP address manually, then the router will access the network quicker. - If the APN field is left blank, then the router automatically selects the APN using the IMSI code of the SIM card.
-If the PLMN (operator number format) is not in the APN list, then the router will use the default APN "internet".
+If the PLMN (operator number format) is not in the APN list, then the router uses the default APN "internet".
+If AT&T carrier network is detected, "phone" is used as default APN.
 The mobile network carrier defines the APN. - If you enter the word blank in the APN field, then the router interprets the APN as blank.